doerlbh/V2R/README.md

 # Virtual-to-Real Mirrors/Windows (V2R)

-Code for our *IJCAI 2020 demo* paper:
+Code for our *IJCAI 2020 demo track* paper:

 **"Keep It Real: a Window to Real Reality in Virtual Reality"**

 by [Baihan Lin](http://www.columbia.edu/~bl2681/) (Columbia).

+For the latest full paper: https://arxiv.org/abs/2004.10313

 All the experimental results and analysis can be reproduced using the code in this repository.
 Feel free to contact me by doerlbh@gmail.com if you have any question about our work.